Frequently asked questions

 At the centre of each of our treatment programs are the needs of the client themselves.
 Clients can typically attend treatment between two and five days a week depending on their level of clinical need and their specific personal circumstances.

-You do not need to be based in London to be a client of the clinic, however you will need to be able to come into clinic (in Soho) as per your personalised programme.
+You do not need to be based in London to be a client of the clinic, however you will need to be able to come into clinic (in Soho) as per your personalised programme or be able to attend all of your sessions remotely if you are accessing our online recovery program.
 Our doors are also open if you are having a bad day but don't have any sessions with us.

 Yes, we treat all women regardless of whether you are trans or otherwise.